Wells Fargo Small-Business Loans Review 2023: Low Rates—And One Big Catch

 As with all SBA loans, you’ll need to meet some specific criteria to apply, such as being a small-enough small business, getting rejected for standard financing, and meeting other lender qualifications.

-The precise fees you’ll pay will, of course, depend on your unique situation and the product you use.
-Still, we found some fees you should know about.
+Wells Fargo doesn’t list fees for all its business financing, and the precise fees you’ll pay will depend on your unique situation and the product you use.

-But again, as with all business loans, you should read your loan’s terms and conditions carefully to make sure you understand the fees you’ll have to pay.
+As with all business loans, you should read your loan’s terms and conditions carefully to make sure you understand the fees you’ll have to pay.
+They unfortunately do not list their interest rates online.

 At Business.org, our research is meant to offer general product and service recommendations.
 We don't guarantee that our suggestions will work best for each individual or business, so consider your unique needs when choosing products and services.